Talend-PreSales/partnerresources/workshops/ws001/README.md

 ![Talend Cloud Complete Your Profile](screenshots/ws001-002.png)

-:warning: &nbsp; Stop here | Do not proceed until instructed :warning:
+:warning:&nbsp; Stop here | Do not proceed until instructed :warning:

 ## Resources <a name="resources"></a>